 4. Wait It Out

 If the hiccups aren’t annoying you or your baby, you don’t have to do anything about them.
+Most of the time, hiccups bother the parents more than the baby.
 As long as the hiccups are not caused by something more serious, they’ll resolve soon enough.

 If your baby seems uneasy, they may just be unsure what the hiccups are.
 The best thing to do is talk or sing to your baby, walk around, or rock them.
 Distractions work well when dealing with babies.